Self Guided Walking Tour of Old San Juan – Part 1

 If you choose the walk along the wall, the trail is called the Paseo del Morro.
-It is 3/4 miles long, one way.
+It is 3/4 mile long one way.
 This walk follows along the city wall to below El Morro fort.
-Currently it is a one-way trip- you have to turn around and come back the same hot route.
-But you will be able to get many great photos of El Morro, and the Guaritas (guard towers).
+The trail actually ends at El Morro fort.
+You can go to the end, follow path up to top and enter El Morro Fort area from there.
+They have steps that will connect the grounds outside the fort to the Paseo.
+Along the route, you will be able to get many great photos of El Morro, and the Garitas (guard towers).
 It will be hot, and there are no trees for shade.
 You can not walk off the trail, it is monitored by guards.
 You will see many cats on this path.
 They are protected by the Parks Department – do not touch or feed them.
 They are spayed/neutered, vaccinated and fed by a local animal organization called Save a Gato .
-This paseo is open 6:00am-10:00pm daily.
+This paseo is open 6:00am-10:00pm daily, but the Fort area entrance is only open 9am – 6pm daily (before or after that you need to walk back along the Paseo to the gate).
 Bring a hat, water and sun screen!

-When you are ready, stop at the City Gate.
+But our tour will take you through the City Gate.
 This is the only remaining city gate.
 It was one of six original massive wooden doors that, centuries ago, were closed at sundown to protect the residents.
 This pretty red-painted Puerta de San Juan or San Juan Gate is where you re-enter the city.
 Above the gate is inscribed “Benedictus qui venit in nomine domini”- Latin for “blessed is he who comes in the name of the Lord”.
 As you walk through, notice how the wall is about 15 feet thick.
 Go straight through the gate and up the hill.
 You are following the same path many sailors took after a long voyage – straight up the street, to the cathedral, to thank God for a safe journey.

 As you are walking up this street, try to peek into any buildings being renovated.
 These are 400 year old houses that have beautiful Moorish tile work, and lovely open inner courtyards.

 The San Juan Cathedral is a 450 year old church.
 Ponce De Leon is interred here.
-The artwork on the ceilings has been recently restored and it is very pretty – go in and take a look.
+The building is constantly being restored and it is very pretty – go in and take a look.
+They ask a donation ($2).
 Mass is still held here.
 Open daily.

 Once outside the Cathedral (with your back to the cathedral) turn right and continue going up the hill on Cristo Street.
 Be sure to make stops along the way.
-There is a Ben and Jerry’s up about a block for a cool snack.
-There are also many restaurants, bars, art galleries and museums – so take your time and explore!
+There are many restaurants, bars, art galleries and museums – so take your time and explore!

 In the corner by the church door, you will find the back entrance to the old Dominican Convent.
-It now houses the National Gallery – about 150 artwork pieces from Puerto Rican artists from the last few centuries.
-Stop in.
+It housed the National Gallery – about 150 artwork pieces from Puerto Rican artists from the last few centuries.
+This museum is currently closed, but when it reopens, Stop in.
 It’s definitely time well spent.

 Cristo street ends here, so turn left – you will be at the Plaza del Quinto Centenario.
 This park has a sculpture of a Totem pole and, down the steps, you will see a fountain that the kids love to play in.
 From here you will see El Morro across the field.